A guide to self care

 Be kind to yourself: This is the most important one that should be on everyone’s list.
 Give yourself a break.
 You’re allowed some time to yourself to relax and recharge, and shouldn’t feel guilty or selfish for looking after number one (that’s you).
 No matter what your situation, your physical and mental health should always come first.
 You are important.

-Go outside: Outside is nice.
-Outside is fresh.
-Outside is healthy.
-Don’t be scared of it.
-It might be tempting to stay in bed all day when you’re having a self care day but getting yourself outside even for a 10 minute walk around your area will get some fresh air into your lungs and brain.
+Go outside: It might be tempting to stay in bed all day when you’re having a self-care day but getting yourself outside even for a 10-minute walk around your area will get some fresh air into your lungs and brain.

 Enjoy some rest: However, there’s no shame in staying your pyjamas under the duvet for some of the day.
 Rest your wonderful body.
 Stick Netflix on, turn off social media and immerse yourself in some outrageously trashy telly.